I believe that there are no miracle people. When others get the same work done as you do, only much faster, they are almost surely using better tools.

 For some reason, the smartest among us have access to better tools.
 And that’s ultimately why they can run circles around you and I.

 They can’t easily transmit their tools.
 It takes work, but it tends to happen.
-A few hundred years ago, most people could not read and write.
-It was widely believed that most people could never learn to read and write.
-Until fairly recently (i.e., a handful of centuries), the ability to read was regarded as a very rare trait, a sure sign of high intelligence.
-We now expect even the dumbest kids in high school to read.
+A few hundred years ago, most people could not read and write: reading and writing was a profession (scribe).
+Until fairly recently (i.e., a handful of centuries), the ability to read was regarded as a sure sign of intelligence.
+We now expect even the dumbest kids in high school to read a bit and sign their names.

 Summing up the numbers between 1 and 100 in your head was, no doubt, a great feat once upon a day.
 Today it is something that all kids in Singapore know how to do.